lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 **Answer:** B
 Rationale: IoU is calculated as the area of intersection between two bounding boxes divided by the area of their union, measuring the overlap between predicted and ground truth boxes.

 ---

+**Q: At what IoU threshold is a detection typically considered correct for PASCAL-VOC evaluation?**
+- A) 0.3
+- B) 0.5
+- C) 0.7
+- D) 0.9

+**Answer:** B
+Rationale: The standard IoU threshold for PASCAL-VOC is 0.5, meaning a detection is considered correct if it has at least 50% overlap with the ground truth.

+---